Analysis | The World Cup may be two years away, but young USMNT shows immediacy in thrashing of Panama

 Tests against Europeans and South Americans offer greater context, but the priority over the next 18 months is regional, not global.

-The Americans must first return to bully status in Concacaf, the confederation for North and Central America and the Caribbean soccer, and claim an automatic berth in the World Cup, something they accomplished with at least one game to spare between 1998 and 2014.
+The Americans must first return to bully status in Concacaf, the confederation for North and Central American and Caribbean soccer, and claim an automatic berth in the World Cup, something they accomplished with at least one game to spare between 1998 and 2014.

-The 6-2 victory Panama on Monday in Wiener Neustadt, Austria, was a good first step.
+The 6-2 victory over Panama on Monday in Wiener Neustadt was a good first step.
 Though Panama is not as strong as Mexico or Costa Rica and the game had no bearing, the Americans performed with authority and swagger.

-For the most part, they dominated a team they should dominate, responding with a fury after falling behind in the eighth minute for a 3-1 halftime lead.
+For the most part, they dominated a team they should dominate, responding with fury after falling behind in the eighth minute to take a 3-1 halftime lead.
 And when they began to lose their way in the second half, they countered with a knockout punch.

-Nicholas Gioacchini and Sebastian Soto, 20-year-old forwards making their second and first appearances respectively, scored two goals apiece.
+Nicholas Gioacchini and Sebastian Soto, 20-year-old forwards making their second and first appearances, respectively, scored two goals apiece.
 Gio Reyna, 18, scored on a lovely free kick, his first goal in his second appearance.
 Sebastian Lletget, at 28 the team’s oldest player, joined the parade.

 The Americans completed a week-long camp, their first with European-based pros in a year.
-Last Thursday, they looked good but were inefficient in the final 30 yards during a 0-0 away draw against Wales.
+On Thursday, they looked good but were inefficient in the final 30 yards during a 0-0 away draw against Wales.
 On this night, aside from Gioacchini missing a second-half penalty kick, their finishing touch was sound.

 “I just think it was important to be involved in a game like this, especially for some of the younger guys to play against a Concacaf opponent, to see the intensity they play at,” Coach Gregg Berhalter said.